srsran/srsRAN_Project_docs/docs/source/tutorials/source/handover/source/index.rst

 Overview
 ********

 srsRAN Project 24.04 brings handover capabilities to the code base.
-Initial handover features allow for Intra-gNB handover, i.e. handover between DU cells connected to the same CU-CP.
+These features enable Intra-gNB handover, i.e. handover cells connected to the same CU-CP.
 This allows the UE to move between two cells, handover can be triggered manually via the command line or automatically by physically moving the UE.

-In practice this is enabled by creating two DUs within the srsRAN gNB binary, with a cell associated to each DU.
-This requires a USRP to be used that has two independent RF chains.
-Each DU will be given an associated
+In practice this is enabled by creating two cells within a DU within the srsRAN gNB binary.
+This requires using a USRP that has two independent RF chains.
+Each cell will be given an associated
-RF chain to create a 'cell', which the UE then being able move between these.
+RF chain, which the UE then being able move between these.

 The following diagram presents the setup architecture: